acousticrobot/web-16/_pages/toki-pona/lesson-07.md

   text: lon
 - image: "/images/t47_tokipona/t47_kamasona/t47_kaso06_02.jpg"
   text: tawa
+- image: "/images/t47_tokipona/t47_kamasona/t47_kaso06_04.jpg"
+  text: tan
 - image: "/images/t47_tokipona/t47_kamasona/t47_kaso06_03.jpg"
   text: kepeken
-- image: "/images/t47_tokipona/t47_kamasona/t47_kaso06_04.jpg"
-  text: tan
 - image: "/images/t47_tokipona/t47_kamasona/t47_kaso07_01.jpg"
   text: sama
-- image: "/images/t47_tokipona/t47_kamasona/t47_kaso07_03.jpg"
-  text: poka
 ---

 {% include image_dictionary.html definitions=page.new_vocab_definitions %}

 ### using sama, tan, and poka

 We already took a look at lon, tawa, and tan in the last lesson, but there's still a little more to cover on prepositions.
-First let's review what we already know, adding the preposition sama.
+First let's review what we already know, adding the prepositions _kepeken_ and _sama_.
 Remember, each preposition can be thought of as having a 'head' attached to an expandable body.

 {% include image_dictionary.html definitions=page.preposition_definitions %}